sn4k3/Back4Blood-GrenadeGlitch/README.md

 6. Settings are auto-saved once you quit the app
 7. Enjoy

+Note: Application must be running and with "Enabled" checked in order to work.

 ## Workflow

 1. You hold "G" or your defined key